You want your copy to convert.

 What would they say if someone told them one wrong word could kill all their conversion efforts and turn potential leads away?

-Writing striking copy is not an easy task.
+Writing a striking copy is not an easy task.

 So save your copy from conversion killers, do your best to present it in a clear and appealing way.